Relativistically-strong electromagnetic waves in magnetized plasmas: Single particle motion in non-linear CP EM wave with guide field

 \section{Single particle motion in non-linear CP EM wave with guide field}

 For the CP wave, the dispersion relations and force balance equations separate.
 This allows fully nonlinear treatment.
 We first consider single particle dynamics in the presence of CP wave and guide \Bf\ (propagation along the field).
 For now, the frequency of the wave $\om$ is considered as given.
 In plasma, \S \ref{waves}, the wave frequency in the gyration frame has to be calculated self-consistently.

-A special type of solution (not a general one starting with arbitrary initial conditions) involves particles' velocities instantaneous (counter)-aligned with the wave's \Bf.
-Relations are fairly complicated, see Fig. \ref{singlepart}.
+{ A special type of solution (not a general one starting with arbitrary initial conditions) involves particles' velocities instantaneous (counter)-aligned with the wave's \Bf.
+The force balance can be written in a fairly compact form, \be \gamma_\pm m_e v _\pm \om= e ( E_w \pm v _\pm B_0) \ee where $ \pm $ accounts for two directions of the background field/charge/polarization sign (speed of light is set to unity).
+But different realizations are fairly complicated depending on the values of the waves' \Ef, guide $B_0$ and waves frequency $\om$.
+They are illustrated in Fig. \ref{traj}. }

 Momenta of non-resonant $a_e$ (dot-dashed lines in Fig. \ref{singlepart}), are positive $a_e>0$ by our choice of polarization.
 Dependence of $a_e$ on parameters is fairly straightforward.

 The most interesting case is for particles that may be in resonance.
 (Recall that in the linear case, $ a_0 = a_p (f_B -1)$, the resonance is reached at $f_B=1$.
 Below the resonance $a_p<0$ (counter-aligned with non-resonant particles), while above the resonance $a_p>0$ (aligned).)